What Is Menopause?

 Menopause Treatment for Severe Symptoms

-Hormone therapy can help alleviate many of the troublesome symptoms of menopause.
+Hormone therapy is a menopause treatment option that can help alleviate many troublesome symptoms for some women.
 Low-dose oral contraceptive (birth control) pills are one option for perimenopausal women to help treat irregular vaginal bleeding and relieve hot flashes.
 Local vaginal hormone treatments can be applied directly to the vagina when treating symptoms of vaginal estrogen deficiency.

 Examples of local vaginal hormone treatments include the vaginal estrogen ring, vaginal estrogen cream, or vaginal estrogen tablets (taken orally).
 Antidepressants have also been used to treat hot flashes associated with menopause.
 Other potential treatments that can help relieve symptoms include blood pressure medications, anti-seizure medications, and lifestyle modifications.
 Hormone therapy is not without its own risks, your doctor can help you weigh the risks and benefits of this treatment.